das-ag/FinalProject_404TeamNotFound_CI-CD/FinalProject/graphics_project/Readme.md

 #  Collaborative Painting - 404 Team Not Found
-Collaborative Paint is a desktop application that allows multiple users to paint collaboratively in real-time.
+Collaborative Paint is a **Mac** desktop application that allows multiple users to paint collaboratively in real-time.
 It is developed by Agastya Das, Heekyung Kim, Roydon Pereira, Jake Stringfellow, and Jiayue Zhao.
 The Paint Factory requested this application to facilitate remote collaboration between teams.
 As users draw on one application, it updates in real-time on all others who have joined the session.

 # Demo video
 // TODO: add demo video link